Acute necrotizing encephalopathy: Treatment

+Randomized clinical trials have not been published, and optimal treatment regimes for the condition are not known.
+Suggested treatments may be corticosteroids and cytokine regulators such as TNF inhibitors.

 Prognosis

 Approximately one-third of individuals with acute necrotizing encephalopathy do not survive their illness and subsequent neurological decline.
 Of those who do survive, about half have permanent brain damage due to tissue necrosis, resulting in impairments in walking, speech, and other basic functions.
 Over time, many of these skills may be regained, but the loss of brain tissue is permanent.
 Other individuals who survive their illness appear to recover completely.

 It is estimated that half of individuals with acute necrotizing encephalopathy are susceptible to recurrent episodes and will have another infection that results in neurological decline; some people may have numerous episodes throughout their lives.
 Neurological function worsens following each episode as more brain tissue is damaged.

 History

-The first case in the medical litterature was described in 1955 by Belgian neurologist Ludo van Bogaert.
+The first case in the medical literature was described in 1955 by Belgian neurologist Ludo van Bogaert.
+A sharp increase in cases during the 2024-2025 United States influenza season was flagged by ProMED on February 6, 2025.